Contact the Licensing Division:

 Licensee and Registrant Information

-Licenses can be applied for, renewed, or have status checked at: https://aca3.accela.com/lara/.
+Licenses (with the exception of Residential Builders and Maintenance & Alteration Contractors) can be applied for, renewed, or have status checked at: https://aca3.accela.com/lara/.
 Additionally, licenses can be applied for via mail or in-person at our office in Lansing.

 Examination, Licensing/Registration, and Applications